Edgenesis/shifu/docs/design/shifu-framework/telemetry-service-MQTT.md

 2. Let telemetry service serve as MQTT broker.

 ## Design Details
-Telemetry will be served as an HTTP server.
-DeviceShifu will push the telemetries collected from physical devices to telemetry service, and telemetry service would then fan-out the telemetries to the endpoints specified by user.
+Telemetry will be served as an HTTP server. deviceShifu will push the telemetries collected from physical devices to telemetry service, and telemetry service would then fan-out the telemetries to the endpoints specified by user.

 Request Struct: